-Florence Arts Centre is a creative and performance space based at the disused Florence Mine, in Egremont, a historic market town in West Cumbria.
+Florence Arts Centre is a creative and performance space based on the site of the last working Iron Ore Mine in Europe Florence Mine, a short walk from the historic market town of Egremont in West Cumbria.

-Housed in the old mineworkers’ buildings the Arts Centre incorporates many spaces, from a small café, a Gallery, workshops and an 80-seat auditorium with full professional lighting and sound equipment.
-The schedule of events marries visual and performing arts across a broad spectrum, attracting local, national and international artists.
+Housed in the old mineworkers’ buildings the Arts Centre incorporates many spaces, from a small café, a Gallery, workshops and an 80-seat auditorium with full professional lighting and sound equipment. .

-Throughout the year we present an eclectic mix of exhibitions, live music, film screenings, talks and Q&As, comedy and theatre performances and private events.
-There is also a paintmakers’ studio where Florence Paintmakers create artists’ materials by hand using the left over hematite from our iron ore mine.
+The paintmakers’ studio is where Florence Paintmakers create artists’ materials by hand using the hematite from the iron ore mine.

 We are open: